 Ms. Greenfield also taught us how to approach someone we believe to be in an abusive relationship.
 We must not allow our emotions to take over the situation.
 Instead we should do the following

-Believe him/her.
+him/her.

-Validate his/her feelings & strength.
+his/her feelings & strength.

-Help friend devise a safety plan.
+friend devise a safety plan.

-Emphasize that it is not friend’s fault.
+that it is not friend’s fault.

-Give suggestions but do not tell friend what to do.
-Support them in making their own decision, no matter what they decides.
+suggestions but do not tell friend what to do.
+Support them in making their own

-Provide resource information.
+resource information.

-Protect their right to confidentiality; it is their choice to tell others or not.
+their right to confidentiality; it is their choice to tell others or not.

-Do not confront the abuser.
 The abuse may get worse or you may be in danger yourself.

 We all think and believe different things.
 One person's situation may not be another person's situation.
 It may be easy for a woman or man with one child to leave their abuser but it may be difficult for a woman or man with four children, no family, and no money to leave their abuser.
-We must remember these things before we say,"Why don't you just leave?"
+We must remember these things before we say,"Why don't you just leave?".

 Wednesday, November 18, 2015